SheikAmreen/SheikAmreen/README.md

 ## Hi there I'm Sheik Amreen
 ### About me
-A skilled Informatica Developer with three years of expertise in designing, developing, and deploying ETL processes using Informatica PowerCenter.
-Proficient in data extraction, transformation, and loading from diverse sources such as flat files, Oracle, SQL Server, and Excel.
-Experienced in performance tuning, error handling, and working in data warehousing environments.
+Informatica Application Support Engineer with 4+ years of experience in managing and optimizing ETL processes using Informatica PowerCenter.
+Skilled in performance tuning, error handling, and supporting complex data warehousing concepts to ensure data quality, high availability, and timely delivery across all pipelines.
+Strong analytical skills with proven ability to manage multiple priorities effectively.

 ## Experience 💼
 ### Junior Software Engineer
 #### Cognizant | Dec 2021 – Present | Coimbatore, Tamilnadu – Hybrid
-- Developed and implemented ETL workflows and mappings in Informatica PowerCenter to extract, transform, and load (ETL) data from flat files and Oracle into the data warehouse.
+- Extensive experience in Insurance domain with Rich exposure in production support.
 - Scheduled and managed batch processing jobs using Control-M for seamless data integration.
 - Hands-on experience with SQL, ensuring accurate data management and query optimization.
 - Skilled in debugging and resolving reported issues, applying structured troubleshooting techniques to enhance system stability.